weebney/webcamize/readme.md

 </div>
 <br>

 ... et Voilà!
 Webcamize is a tiny bash script that coordinates [gphoto2](http://gphoto.org/) and [ffmpeg](https://www.ffmpeg.org/) to capture video from any camera and output it to a live video device, ready to be used as a webcam.

-To put it overly simply, gphoto2 and ffmpeg are bilingual; gphoto knows how to talk to cameras, and ffmpeg is fluent in almost dialect of video.
-Speaking only a rare dialect of video, gphoto2 can't communicate with everyone else.
-Good thing ffmpeg is fluent in that dialect too, though—gphoto2 can tell ffmpeg what's going on with the camera and ffmpeg can translate it into a dialect that everyone else understands.
+Whether it's for a Zoom meeting, a live streaming event, or a virtual conference, webcamize bridges the gap between high-end photography equipment and everyday tech usability.

 <!-- -->